 Job candidates and employees are subconsciously evaluated through the ways they present themselves—here’s help to put your best foot forward!

 Students and new graduates may not be familiar with professional standards of dress.
-In the Career and Community Engagement Center, we can help you to evaluate a potential workplace and think through strategies for presenting yourself both authentically and professionally.
+Career Works can help you to evaluate a potential workplace and think through strategies for presenting yourself both authentically and professionally.

 Standards for professional attire vary from organization to organization.
 What may be acceptable at one workplace may not be acceptable in another.
 Here are some questions to investigate, either through researching the organization, connecting with your network, or directly asking your hiring contact.

 - Is the organization for-profit, non-profit, or government?
 For-profit and governmental organizations tend to be more formal, while non-profits tend to be less formal.